Project 7: Air Quality in Australia (2018-2021)

 Subproject 1.3 – Exploring potential measurement and modelling techniques for estimating human exposure to airborne pollutants

 The ideal scale for measurements and modelling of air pollution is at the individual exposure level, since this is where the health impacts occur.
-This subproject responds to a natural community concern that modelling and measurement should capture what is actually happening to them.
+This subproject responded to a natural community concern that modelling and measurement should capture what is actually happening to them.

-- A Clean Air Plan for Sydney
+Subproject 1.4 – Clean Air Plan for Western Sydney

 This subproject synthesised work on ambient air quality in Sydney and the work on indoor air quality to formulate a Clean Air Plan for Western Sydney.

 - Submission: Submission on the 'Better fuel for cleaner air' discussion paper

 - Submission: Submission to the consultation draft of the Clean Air for NSW Consultation Paper on behalf of the National Environmental Science Program's Clean Air and Urban Landscapes (CAUL) Hub